Table of Contents_

 Once you fall in love with skiing, the first order of business on your mind is likely buying your own pair of skis.
 To choose the best skis you’ll have to ask yourself, “What size skis do I need”?
 I’m going to answer this question for you in a simple and comprehensive way.
 To boil it down, what really matters is your height, weight, skiing style, and preferred terrain.
+And if you want to learn about how to dress for the slopes, read our review of what to wear skiing.

 Make sure to check out my list of this season’s best all mountain skis before you make your final decision.
 Now let’s learn what size skis are the best choice for you!
+And once you’ve got your ski sizing figured out, you’ll want to take a look at the best men’s ski goggles before you hit the slopes.

 Understanding how ski sizes are measured is critical to choosing the right ski, and you won’t make a mistake or be mislead by a salesman if you know how the system works.
 Here’s what a ski measurement looks like: